gausby/graphql_deux/README.md

 is the programmer who explicitly spawn processes and reply back to the graphql-engine with a result and a reply token.

-Besides the explicitness of process, implementing a resolver rely heavily on pattern-matching.
-So the whole experience is very native to how Erlang works.
-A programmer with a good grasp of the Erlang process model would feel very much at home with graphql-erlang.
+Besides the explicitness of process, implementing a resolver relies heavily on pattern-matching.
+The whole experience is designed to compliment how Erlang works internally.
+A programmer with a good grasp of the Erlang process model should feel very much at home with graphql-erlang thus preventing the dreaded context switch.

 The GraphQL Erlang Tutorial is a small book about the system, and reading it is highly recommended: